Help us improve your experience.

 Marvis alerts are tied into the Marvis Action Dashboard.
 These alerts are triggered whenever the corresponding Marvis Action is detected in your organization.
 For example, if an access point (AP) regularly fails health checks, Marvis notices and tracks this event.

-Table 2: Marvis Alerts by Severity
+Table 2: Marvis Alerts by Device/Service Type and Severity

-Severity Applies To Alert Name
+Applies To Severity Alert Name

-Critical AP AP health check failed
+AP Critical (red) AP health check failed

 AP insufficient capacity